Mediterranean Diet Meal Planning | dietplan-101.com

 3. Unrefined Whole Grains as Source of Carb

-For carbohydrate, choose unrefined whole grain cereal or whole grain products, such as whole-meal breads, whole-meal pasta, whole grain oats, etc. Try to have some grain food in each meal, for example, whole-meal bread for breakfast, whole grain crackers for snack time and whole grain rice or pasta for lunch or dinner.
+For carbohydrates, choose unrefined whole grain cereal or whole grain products, such as wholemeal bread, whole-meal pasta, whole grain oats, etc. Try to have some grain food in each meal, for example, wholemeal bread for breakfast, whole grain crackers for snack time, and whole grain rice or pasta for lunch or dinner.

 4. Cooked Legumes: 2-4 Cups a Week

 Eat 2 to 4 cups of cooked legumes (e.g. dry beans, lentils) a week.
-Besides being a great source of vegetable protein, legumes also contain fiber which helps eliminating cholesterol from our bodies.
-You can serve legumes with salad or as a soup.
-It is a great idea to have vegetarian meals for dinner twice a week, serving beans, vegetables and whole grains.
+Besides being a great source of vegetable protein, legumes also contain fiber which helps eliminate cholesterol from our bodies.
+You can serve legumes with salad or as soup.
+It is a great idea to have vegetarian meals for dinner twice a week, serving beans, vegetables, and whole grains.

 5. Herbs and Spices for Flavor